vperron/satan/README.md

 ### Dependencies

-satan depends on czmq (and an underlying ZeroMQ v3.x) and uci packages to build.
+satan depends on czmq (and an underlying ZeroMQ v3.x).
+The OpenWRT build also makes use of libuci to read its unified configuration file.
 You can use the collection of [zeromq OpenWRT Makefiles](https://github.com/vperron/openwrt-zmq-packages) to build zeromq v3 and czmq on your image.